bgort/AHK-Shade/README.md

 ### License

-This is published under the GNU GPLv3 license because I want it to be used widely and freely.
+These tools are published under the GNU GPLv3 license because I want them to be used and shared widely and freely.